shamimbdpro/unlimited-theme-addons/readme.txt

 - [**WooCommerce Product List**](https://www.codepopular.com/unlimited-theme-addons/woocommerce-product-list/) - Showcase Woocommerce Product as list style with different styles.
 Our plugin provides the opportunity to make a product list with elementor for your woocommerce store.
 You aren't required to have programming knowledge to make a product list for your WordPress website.

 - [**WooCommerce Product Search**](https://www.codepopular.com/unlimited-theme-addons/woocommerce-product-search/) - Make Woocommerce product search with category in elementor addons.
 If you are looking to search your woocommerce product with elementor addons plugin then we can help you with that to make it easy.
 Our plugin has a widget to set product search options. you can set the elementor search addons with product category. it will help to find out the products for your customer.

+- [**Accordion**](https://www.codepopular.com/unlimited-theme-addons/elementor-accordion/) - Create beautiful accordion/FAQ using elementor.
+You can set your accordion icon according to your need.
+The plugin accordion compatible for maximum browser.
+Easy to use and mobile responsive.

 - [**Title**](https://www.codepopular.com/unlimited-theme-addons/elementor-title/) - Make section title, block title, premium section title.
 No skill required to do this thing. just make different types of product title with unlimited theme addons plugins.

 - [**Video**](https://www.codepopular.com/unlimited-theme-addons/elementor-video/) - Make popup videos with elementor in different types of layouts.